ulissigroup/vasp-interactive/README.md

 starting the VASP process at each ionic step. `VaspInteractive` is designed as a user-friendly interface to automate the I/O in the interactive mode.

+We also provide a [patch script](./vasp-build/patch.py) to allow the interactive mode read new lattice from stdin.
+Please refer to the [advanced topics](#enhanced-interactive-mode-by-patching-vasp-source-codes) as well as the [readme](./vasp-build/README.md) for details.

 ### Input parameters

 Most of the parameters in `ase.calculators.vasp.Vasp` are compatible with `VaspInteractive`.